-Morgan and Chase decided to make a difference in the lives of orphaned, disadvantaged children, and girls at risk of human trafficking.
-In December 2006, with the help of their family, they co-chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in the developing world, by building primary schools for children in rural Cambodia and Uganda where over 75% of the population lives on less than $2 a day and children do not have schools to attend.
+Morgan and Chase decided to make a difference in the lives of disadvantaged and underprivileged children, and girls at risk of human trafficking.
+In December 2006, with the help of their family, they co-chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in developing countries, by building primary schools for children in rural Cambodia and Uganda where over 75% of the population lives on less than $2 a day and children do not have schools to attend.